Welcome to our web page

 We are a Park Run Practice!!

-Cairn medical practice is partnering with our fantastic local parkrun as part of a UK wide RCGP initiative.
-By partnering we aim to improve the health and wellbeing of practice staff, improve the health and wellbeing of patients (reducing the need for lifelong medication), help develop a local community and environment centred around wellness generation, and support the UK-wide movement to scale up social prescribing activities
+Cairn medical practice is partnering with our fantastic local Park Run as part of a UK wide RCGP initiative.
+By partnering we aim to improve the health and well-being of practice staff, improve the health and well-being of patients (reducing the need for lifelong medication), help develop a local community and environment centered around wellness generation, and support the UK-wide movement to scale up social prescribing activities

 So…want to improve your fitness, make new friends, cope with health problems, learn new skills or simply be outside with others?